samaaron/book_mdar/book/source/Chapters/3_Getting_Started/3_Framework.markdown

     test
         \--- unit

-Gem is there so you can package gems with your application, as plug-ins are gems
+Gem is there so you can package gems with your application, aka Rails plugins

     gems